 The other members of the band, Brian, Roger and John, have an unconvinced and impassive expression.
 Later they declare that they don’t like that ridiculous video very much, while the song is one of their favorites.
 However, the choice to remain serious probably derives from the role they were playing.

 John Deacon, in the unicorn costume, represents pure and sincere Christianity.
-Roger Taylor is a kind of dark side of Christianity, while Brian May represents the divine justice that reminds humans that they are mortal.
+Roger Taylor is a kind of dark side of Christianity.
+Brian May represents the divine justice that reminds humans that they are mortal.

 Throughout the video, symbols of paganism, Christianity and alchemy appear.
 Above all the skull and bone guitar by Brian May, made in Japan.
 You can also see it on the cover of the single.

-At the top of the altar you can see the statue of the Greek god Apollo which would actually be the statue of Adam, the first sinner of Christianity.
+At the top of the altar you can see the statue of the Greek god Apollo which would actually be the statue of Adam.
+He is the first sinner of Christianity.

 When Freddie comes down the stairs, you can see a man dressed as a black dancer representing the witch Odile from “The Swan Lake”.